What is genetic testing?

 When you have genetic testing, you usually have to give some blood.
 This is called a blood sample.
 It’s also common to give a saliva sample.
 Very rarely, you’ll be asked to give other samples, like body tissue.

-Samples are usually collected quickly, with very little discomfort or pain for you.
+Samples are usually collected quickly, with very little discomfort or pain for you or your child.

 Genetic testing usually has 3 phases: